mnater/Hyphenopoly/docs/Setup.md

 });
 </script>
 ````
-By default Hyphenopoly only searches for the given [selectors](./Config.md#selectors) in `window.document`.
+By default, Hyphenopoly only searches for the given [selectors](./Config.md#selectors) in `window.document`.
 With this option set to true, Hyphenopoly also searches for the given selectors in Web Components (if accessible, i.e. `open`).

 ### safeCopy
 ````